A Beginner's Guide to a Fixed Deposit Account

 Long-term Fixed Deposits

 Those that are 12 months and above are usually considered to be long-term, and it can reach up to five years in Malaysia.
 This means that you will not be able to take out your savings during its tenure.
 A long-term fixed deposit is good for you if you don’t need to access your funds and want to enjoy higher interest rates.
+If you still hesitate on which types of fixed deposit to go for, read this article.

 Conventional Fixed Deposits